 Gum disease, also called periodontal disease, is a dangerous illness that can result in various oral health issues.
 It may eventually result in tooth loss if neglected.
-A plaque buildup on the teeth is the root cause of periodontal disease.
+A plaque buildup on the teeth is the root cause of periodontal diseases.
 Plaque is a bacterial film that sticks to the teeth and gums.
 It can become tartar if it is not removed, which can lead to bleeding and swollen gums.

 Most dental insurance plans cover the cost of periodontal disease treatment.
 However, depending on the project, coverage varies.
 While some insurance plans may only cover a portion of the cost, other methods might not.
-It’s essential to check with your insurance provider to determine what your plan covers and if your medical insurance covers periodontal disease.
+It’s essential to check with your insurance provider to determine what your plan covers and if your medical insurance covers periodontal diseases.
 If you don’t have dental insurance, other options exist to help pay for treatment, such as dental financing.

 What is Periodontal Disease?

 There are several treatment options available if you have periodontal disease.
-Treatment may involve scaling and root planing (deep cleaning of the teeth), medication, and surgery.
+Treatment may involve scaling and root planning (deep cleaning of the teeth), medication, and surgery.
 Your condition’s severity will determine the kind of treatment you get.
 You should not take periodontal disease lightly.
 If you suspect you may have gum disease, visit your dentist for a diagnosis.

 Symptoms of Periodontal Disease

 Gum disease, or periodontal diseases, is a severe ailment that can harm one’s health.
 Neglecting can result in heart disease, bone loss, and teeth loss.
 The following three signs of periodontal diseases should alert you to the condition: